Activity of each working groupActivity contents

 Activity content

-Introducing the main activities of the in situ conservation working group
+Introducing the main activities of the in situ conservation working group1.In situ population management based on scientific knowledge

 2.Support for local stakeholders and institutions working on reintroduction